kultur666-com/www/docs/_posts/2016-08-03-the-rise-of-the-fallen-king-by-pit-of-carnage-a-comment.md

 ---
 id: 3670
-title: 'The Rise Of The Fallen King by Pit Of Carnage - A Comment'
+title: The Rise Of The Fallen King by Pit Of Carnage - A Comment
 date: '2016-08-03T00:15:59+00:00'
 author: syr3fx
 excerpt: 'A comment on Pit Of Carnage''s "The Rise Of The Fallen King" album (2016).'